EricMountain/dotted/README.md

 # Dotted

 Repository and install scripts for dot-files used across multiple systems.
-Includes configuration for Emacs, Bash...
+Includes configuration for Emacs, Bash... and Docker images for certain tools.

 # Upstream sources